 It's best used in two ways, for collaborating on files with others, and for publishing files for everyone to see.
 There are several benefits of SharePoint that make it an excellent tool.
 Team sites are great for collaborating while communication sites are perfect for publishing.
-Team sites generally have few users, but most, if not all have editing access, you're doing work, so why hinder them with permission restrictions.
-They're also the file location behind Microsoft 365 groups including outlook groups, yammer communities and teams.
+Team sites have few users, but most, if not all have editing access, you're doing work, so why hinder them with permission restrictions?
+They're also the file location behind Microsoft 365 groups including outlook groups, complaint communities and teams.
 Each member of the group automatically has edit access in that situation.
-So, to put it simply, SharePoint team sites are for the team's stuff.
-Communication sites are usually accessible to almost everyone in the organization, but most people only have read access.
-You generally have a few people who have access to upload, edit and delete published files.
+So, to put it simply, SharePoint team sites are for the group or team (department) who have access to it, and usually not private to a single individual.
+Communication sites are usually accessible to everyone in the organization, but most people only have read access.
+You have a few people who have access to upload, edit and delete published files.

 Why use SharePoint?